-A proposed budget shall be prepared by the City Manager with participation of all of the City's Department Directors within the provision of the Round Rock Charter and the City Council's strategic goals.
-A copy of the proposed budget will available for citizen review at Round Rock City Hall and the Round Rock Public Library.
+A proposed budget shall be prepared by the City Manager with participation from all of the City's Division Directors within the provision of the Charter and the City Council's strategic goals.
+A copy of the proposed budget will be available for citizen review at Round Rock City Hall and the public library.